yv-sb-repo-tests/saranshaga/content/contact.md

     weight: 5
 layout: contact
 ---
+### Education in Ireland/ Immigration advice

+In my leisure time, I consult students aiming to study in Ireland and professionals moving to Ireland.
+Check out my [profile on Quora](https://www.quora.com/profile/Saransh-Agarwal-2), where I've answered over 100 questions about life in Ireland as an international student and as a professional on a work permit. \
+To set up a phone consultation (~30 mins) regarding Education in Ireland, [book here](https://imjo.in/RjYx3P).
+This is chargeable at an introductory price of INR 499 (~USD 6.99) per session.

+### Misc.

-I live in Bangalore, India.
+I live in leafy area in south-side Bengaluru (formerly Bangalore), India.
 To reach out, email me on [hello@saranshagarwal.com](mailto:hello@saranshagarwal.com?) or fill out the form below.

-### Education in Ireland

-In my leisure time, I consult students aiming to study in Ireland.
-Check out my [profile on Quora](https://www.quora.com/profile/Saransh-Agarwal-2), where I've answered over 100 questions about life in Ireland as an international student.
-To set up a phone consultation (~30 mins) regarding Education in Ireland, [book here](https://imjo.in/RjYx3P).

-_Please note that all proceeds will go to [Child Rights and You.](https://www.cry.org/) This will help towards the upliftment of underprivileged children across supported child welfare projects and restoring the children's basic rights._